MahindraRajan/QGAN-Unidirectional-Photonics/README.md

 ## 🧠 Architecture

-The **VAE** compresses optical field information into latent space.
+The **VAE** compresses high dimensional metasurface image into low dimensional latent space.
 The **QGAN** generator explores this space using quantum circuits to produce candidate metasurface geometries that satisfy far-field design targets.
 A **classical discriminator** refines convergence, ensuring physical realizability.

 ---